 During Christmas Eve on Sesame Street Ernie stumbles upon one of Bert's lost paperclips.
 He identifies it immediately as a "1957 ACME."
 Now that's friendship.
 Ernie doesn't really care about paperclips, but Bert means so much to him that he has actually paid attention and learned enough about paperclips to make that identification.

 Again from Christmas Eve, Mr. Hooper has just returned the paperclips and Rubber Duckie (which they had just given up as part of the "Gift of the Magi" Plot).
-Bert and Ernie are upset that they don't have anything to give Mr. Hooper in return.
-But Mr. Hooper just smiles.
+Bert and Ernie are upset that they don't have anything to give Mr. Hooper in return, but he just smiles.
 He got to see how much the two cared about each other, and that was a gift to him.

 There is a sketch where Cookie Monster asks his cousin to find something wonderful that starts with the letter "C." Cousin Monster keeps giving vegetables (corn, califlower, carrot).
 Then Cookie Monster gives Cousin a one more hint "first class sensational!", and Cousin Monster thinks about it and says "Ohhhhh, Cousin!" and gives Cookie a hug.
 It's not what Cookie Monster had in mind, but it's still a very cute ending nonetheless.

 This troper's memory is fuzzy, but that one song where Cookie Monster defines a friend as someone you give your last cookie for.

 Brian Jay Jones' biography of Jim Henson begins with a dramatization of filming this scene, making it even better as we get inside Henson's head as he improvises along with the girl right up to "I love you too."